psychemedia/winter-tales/src/gawain_notes.md

 The whole of the household was summoned, and the venison revealed to the assembled crowd.
 And in particular, to Sir Gawain, who said he had never seen anything like it before, let alone out of season.

 "And it's all yours", said the Lord, "as per our agreement.
-What I won on the hunt, I give to you."
+What I won on the hunt, I give to you.

 "And you, Sir Gawain do you have anything for me in return?"